surifirstpin/biplus_documentation/docs/SReports.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/ff3c3a540e561e24e5ffdc94929079f309b5f3fc/images
 /filter_reports1.png)

 **For Example :**  in case if we are choosing timeline under date filters, you have an ability to check the present , previous or a specific range of data as per your business requirement ( Refer below image).
-You can also use
+You can also make use of inclusive or exclusive braces to filter the data.